Get insider access

 1. Best Corsair Keyboard

-Of all the Corsair keyboards we've tested, the Corsair K100 RGB stands out as the best.
+Of all the Corsair keyboards we've tested, the Corsair K100 RGB stands out as the best option we recommend for most people.
 This fully loaded model has everything a gamer could want, from split-second latency to a column of macro keys on the left side for easy access.
-Along the top of the board are a suite of media keys and a specialized iCUE wheel in the top left that you can program to perform several tasks.
+Along the top of the board is a suite of media keys and a specialized iCUE wheel on the top left that you can program to perform several tasks.
 In addition to its solid build quality, it has a whopping 44 RGB zones, which you can customize independently using Corsair's iCUE software.
 This keyboard is available with Cherry MX Speed or OPX optical switches.
 Both switch options are optimized for gaming with a short pre-travel distance and a light actuation force, making them super sensitive.
 It also boasts outstanding single-key and multi-key latency performance and an impressive higher-than-average data transfer rate with a maximum polling rate of 8000Hz and an effective update rate of 4000Hz, helping to ensure consistent low latency performance while gaming.

 If you're looking for a low-profile, wireless alternative, you'll want to check out the Corsair K100 AIR.
 This keyboard delivers the same high-end gaming performance as the K100 RGB, but it has chiclet-style keycaps and ultra-low-profile butterfly switches, which are great if you prefer the general feel of laptop keyboards.
 However, it's quite a bit more expensive.